Nocton: Plantagenets

 In the mid-twelfth century the western edge of modern Nocton Parish fell within an area known as Hanehaithe that denoted part of the great heath stretching southwards from Lincoln as far as Boothby Graffoe and Blankney.
 The heath was given to Kirkstead Abbey around the mid-twelfth century.

 Thirty-nine households were recorded in 1563, falling to 28 by 1721.
 The population rose to 287 people in 1801 and 482 in 1901.

 A charter was granted to Philip Darcy in 1257, and another was granted to Norman Darcy in 1284 to hold a fair on 21 to 22 July.

 In 1334 Nocton was valued at £18 14s in the Lay Subsidy Roll.

 Tudors

 Nocton Park Priory was closed in the Dissolution that began 1536, at which time there was only the prior and four canons.
 Henry VIII visited Nocton only five years after the Dissolution on 13 October 1541 and stayed with the Stukeleys; it is widely reputed that his fifth wife Katherine Howard planted a horse chestnut tree that still stands in the grounds of the Cottage Residential Home.
-However, this species was not introduced into England until the late 16th Century.
+However, this species was not introduced into England until the late 16th or mid-17th Century.

-During the reign of Elizabeth I the site passed to Henry Stanley (Lord Strange) who built ... ?
+During the reign of Elizabeth I the site passed to Henry Stanley (Lord Strange) who converted the priory into a residence.